kaylendwyer/template-debug/pages/sessions/online-program.md

 ---

+### Discussions
+Institute staff will maintain an online forum and encourage participants to ask questions, share news, updates, and resources, and discuss challenges and other topics of interest.

+---

 ### Virtual Symposium
-At the end of the year, in June 2023, we will host a virtual symposium featuring presentations from project teams reporting on progress made during the year and sharing reflections.
-The presentations will be recorded and posted on the institute website for public viewing.
+The Institute will conclude in June 2023 with a virtual symposium featuring presentations from project teams reporting on progress made during the year and sharing reflections.
+The presentations will be recorded and posted on the Institute website for public viewing.